 When you have lost a sibling there are special occasions that can be very distressing, both in anticipation and the day itself.
 It’s a good idea to discuss with other family members how to spend the day.
 TCF also has a leaflet Coping with Special Occasions.

 We all experience a fear of forgetting the person we have lost.
 There are many different ways to keep their memory alive and these are explored in depth in the TCF leaflet Siblings.
+We also publish a supportive leaflet for siblings bereaved by suicide.
+You can find it here: When our sibling has died by suicide

 ‘SIBBS’ Facebook Group (over 18 years only)